vertexproject/synapse/docs/synapse/devopsguide.rst

 The following example shows setting a password policy on the Cortex with the following policy:

-*.
-Maximum of three failed password login attempts before locking.
+* Maximum of three failed password login attempts before locking.

-*.
-Keep the previous two passwords to prevent password reuse.
+* Keep the previous two passwords to prevent password reuse.

-*.
-Complexity rules:
+* Complexity rules:

-    *.
-Require at least 12 total characters.
+    * Require at least 12 total characters.

-    *.
-Disallow sequences of more than 3 characters in a row.
+    * Disallow sequences of more than 3 characters in a row.

-    *.
-Require at least two uppercase characters.
+    * Require at least two uppercase characters.

-    *.
-Require at least two lowercase characters.
+    * Require at least two lowercase characters.

-    *.
-Specify a custom set of lowercase characters to check against (ASCII & some unicode characters).
+    * Specify a custom set of lowercase characters to check against (ASCII & some unicode characters).

-    *.
-Require at least two special characters.
+    * Require at least two special characters.

-    *.
-Require at least two numbers.
+    * Require at least two numbers.

+The following Compose file shows using the policy:

 ::